-Join Michael Lehman for an in-depth discussion in this video Cloud Notes app: Removing data from the database, part of Using Windows Azure with Windows Phone 8.
+Join Michael Lehman for an in-depth discussion in this video Cloud Notes app: Removing data from the database, part of Building Windows Phone 8 Apps with Azure.

 …All right.
 We've implemented insert.…We've implemented update.…Now it's time to implement remove.…So, we're going to go here and we're going to put…in TableOperation removeOp equals TableOperation.Delete, pass in our note.…Insert entity Then we're going to await table.ExecuteAsync.…And pass in our removeOp.…Now its going to complain because our method here was not async.…So it…needs to be async Task.…And we need to update where we're calling this because its now Asyncs.…